-During the financial year, certain macro-economic factors have had a negative impact on the spending patterns of consumers which continues to evolve between various products and regions.
-This has created uncertainties around the revenue and growth rate assumptions of the footwear and apparel businesses as well as the uncertainties surrounding the timing and amount of cash flows, when they are already inherently uncertain.
+Certain macro-economic factors have continued to have a significant impact on the current economic climate, by affecting the spending patterns of consumers which continues to evolve between various products and regions.

+This has created uncertainties around the revenue and growth rate assumptions of the retail and consumer products businesses as well as the uncertainties surrounding the timing and amount of cash flows, when they are already inherently uncertain.

-Given the above, impairment testing of investments in subsidiaries and loans to subsidiaries, particularly in the footwear and apparel businesses, required significant audit attention in the current year through extended sensitivity testing and stress tests with different economic recovery scenarios with the use of our valuation specialists.
+Given the above, impairment testing of investments in subsidiaries and loans to subsidiaries, particularly in the footwear and apparel and food and beverage businesses required significant audit attention in the current year through extended sensitivity testing and stress tests with different economic recovery scenarios with the use of our valuation specialists.

-As disclosed in Note 1 the Company uses a discounted cash flow model to determine the value in use for each cash generating unit, on the basis of the following key assumptions:
+As disclosed in Note 1 the Company uses a discounted cash flow model to determine the value in use for each cash-generating unit, on the basis of the following key assumptions:

-- revenue and profit growth;

-- discount rates; and

-- growth rate used to extrapolate cash flows beyond the budget period.
+- Forecast profits including revenue and profit growth; - discount rates; and - growth rate used to extrapolate cash flows beyond the budget period.